DevExpress-Examples/angular-dashboard-switch-themes/README.md

    Add DevExtreme themes as described in the following topic: [Switch Between Themes at Runtime](https://js.devexpress.com/Angular/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Switch_Between_Themes_at_Runtime).

-4. Handle the `onDashboardTitleToolbarUpdated` event in the *app.component.ts* file and add a popup menu to the dashboard toolbar to switch themes:
+4. Handle the `onDashboardTitleToolbarUpdated` event in the *app.component.ts* file and add a pop-up menu to the dashboard toolbar to switch themes:

     ```js
     onDashboardTitleToolbarUpdated(args): void {